Monster Madness Halloween Party for Kids

 Skip the scary Halloween fete and host a friendly monster bash party, perfect for little ones who aren't into ghosts and goblins.
 Spread the word about your party with our fun invitations.
 Download our free template and start inviting guests.
 Then start planning your monster-ific get-together.
 We'll show you how: colorful decorations, fun activities, and a buffet fit for any creature.

-Don't forget to invite the boy monster.
+Don't forget to invite the monster's friends.
 Download our free template and print to your desired size.
 Trace the pieces onto the back of wrapping or scrapbook paper.
 Cut out all the pieces.
 Outline the edges and details with a black marker.
 Glue smaller details to the torso and let dry.
 Tape figures to the inside of glass-paned doors, windows, or walls.

 These artful Brownie Pops will be gone in the blink of an eye.
 A packaged brownie mix is baked in a special cupcake-shape mold and the brownies are adorned with fondant and more.
 To display, place a piece of florist's foam inside square vases trimmed with ric-rac.
 Stick flowers into the foam for a decorative base then insert the brownie pops.